fandfisf/book-notes-in-markdown/elastic-search-the-definitive-guide.md

 }
 ```
 #### Relevance
-The last query above, returns results with **relevance score**.
+The last query above, is remarkable in many counts.
+It
+1. Returns results with **relevance score**.
 This is very important for full-text searches.
-Also the results have the search words enclosed in <em> tag.
+1. The results have the search words enclosed in <em> tag.
+1. It matches the entire phrase and not just individual words.
 ```
 "hits": {
   "total": 2,